thbemme/nixos/README.md

 nix-on-droid -F ~/nixos/
 ```
 ### Maintenance
-- Several aliases exist to keep systems updated using `nix-on-droid`
+- Several aliases exist to keep OS updated using `nix-on-droid`
 - Reconfiguration with `r [--dry]`
-- Pull from git with `p`
+- Pull from git with `pu`